 Get this when you book through us:

-A Meera Spa gift or a private chocolate, cheese and wine experience with Gili's sommelier
+A Meera Spa gift or a private chocolate, cheese and wine experience with Gili's sommelier, as well as guaranteed early check-in and late check-out

 Breakfast is usually included in room rates; full-board is from US$185 per person, per night.